Adult meningitis

 1. Respiratory support techniques including tracheal intubation, mechanical ventilation, continuous positive airways pressure (CPAP) or biphasic positive airways pressure, or possibly extracorporeal oxygenation techniques

-2. Specialised cardiovascular monitoring possibly including monitoring of cardiac output, blood gas, studies, peripheral artery cannulation for arterial blood gas analysis and continuous monitoring for arterial blood gas analysis, and continuous monitoring of blood pressure or for other haemodynamic monitoring techniques, e.g. oesophageal Doppler ultrasounography or echocardiography
+2. Specialised cardiovascular monitoring possibly including monitoring of cardiac output, blood gases, art. line or other haemodynamic monitoring techniques, e.g. oesophageal Doppler US or ECHO

 3. Inotropic/vasopressor support